 - Around 2.8 million children younger than 5 are acutely malnourished, with 640,000 suffering from severe acute malnutrition.
 (United Nations, 2018)

 - The country lost 75% of its oil revenue with the separation of South Sudan in July 2011, and its economy shrank 4.4% the following year.

 - Ongoing conflict and climate challenges contribute to challenges with income, food security and other quality-of-life indicators.

-Sudan is the first country where the Islamic Relief family of organizations provided relief, responding to famine in 1984.
-Islamic Relief USA has provided humanitarian aid in Sudan as permitted by U.S. law.
-Responding to the recent flood emergency, Islamic Relief USA donors are providing comprehensive humanitarian relief.
+Sudan is the first country the Islamic Relief global family provided relief to by responding to famine in 1984.
+Since then, Islamic Relief USA has worked to provide humanitarian aid in the region as permitted by U.S. law.
+Recent aid has included emergency response to flood survivors, as well as food aid.

 Please note: Donations made toward IRUSA’s Sudan fund may be used to support important emergency or long-term work across the country, or for Sudanese refugees in other countries.